 Progress Reports

 Student progress reports are distributed at the middle of each grading period.
 Progress reports are designed to let parent(s)/guardian(s) know how their child is performing academically.
-These grades (marks) are not final and do not appear on student transcripts.
-As always, parent(s)/guardian(s) can make an appointment with teachers or school counselors in the event that additional supports are needed to improve the student's progress.
+These grades (marks) are not final and do

 Report Cards